The Dreamers by Karen Thompson Walker

 As a result of my not connecting with the characters, I found that this was a plot-driven story but on more than one occasion I found myself confused with the storytelling.
 There seemed to be a couple of continuity errors, such as characters falling asleep and then not being asleep later, and I honestly spent much of my time reading this book intensely confused.
 It is worth noting that I read an uncorrected proof and it is possible that the continuity errors I noticed will be fixed prior to publication.

-Ultimately I think that what worked the least for me personally was it is unclear who is telling this story.
-Parts of it seem almost like a report after an outbreak but that did not seem to be consistent to me (and that scientific/noting it for history perspective would have SO WORKED HERE), and the ending in my opinion kind of made that less plausible.
+Ultimately I think what worked the least for me personally is the fact that it is unclear who is telling this story.
+Parts of it seem almost like a report after an outbreak but that did not seem to be consistent to me (and that scientific/noting it for historical perspective would have SO WORKED HERE), and the ending in my opinion kind of made that less plausible.
 I was hoping that the book would be redeemed and come together at the end, but I was very disappointed with the ending and do not feel like any of my questions were answered.

 REPRESENTATION: Chinese American